SMitra1993/.NETMVCPursuit/8 - Data Validation.md

 Here's a detailed explanation of some commonly used data annotations:

-In ASP.NET MVC, data annotations are used to apply validation rules, formatting instructions, and display behavior to model properties.
-These annotations are attributes applied to model classes and properties to enforce validation logic and UI hints.
-Here is an overview of the various data annotations available in .NET MVC:

 ### 1. Validation Attributes
 These attributes enforce validation rules on model properties.